sharmila-36/Intel_Project_Gistify/README.md

 ---
 ## Project Overview
 Gistify is a Python-Flask-based tool that automates summarization and translation tasks using AI.
-It supports various input formats like YouTube videos and PDF documents, and provides summarized output in text, speech, and downloadable formats.
+It supports input formats like YouTube videos and provides summarized output in text, speech, and downloadable formats.
 It also includes educational features such as MCQ generation, a glossary extractor, and a chatbot for solving user queries.

 ### Key Modules:
 - 📹 YouTube Video Summarization